 - Below are receipt requirements for various expense types:

-- Submit itemized airfare itinerary and receipt showing payment.
+- Submit itemized airfare itinerary and receipt showing form of payment.

 - If airfare did not meet with Fly America Act and Open Skies agreement, complete the Certification of Exception to Fly America Act to help identify legitimate exceptions for use of a non-U.S. carrier.